arunislive/arunislive/README.md

 # 💫 About Me:
-👋 Hi, I’m Arun khanal.<br>👀 I’m interested in web development,<br>I’m currently learning MERN STACK,<br>I am a web designer and front end web developer,<br>I’m looking to collaborate on web application development,<br>You can reach me out oninstagram: a_mew_g
+👋 Hi, I’m Arun khanal.<br>👀 I’m interested in web development,<br>I’m currently learning MERN STACK,<br>I am a web designer and front end web developer,<br>I’m looking to collaborate on web application development,<br>You can reach me out on instagram: a_mew_g

 ## 🌐 Socials: